-The Canary Islands are an archipelago located in the Atlantic Ocean 71.5 miles off the coast of Morocco.
+The Canary Islands are an archipelago located in the Atlantic Ocean, 71.5 miles off the coast of Morocco.
 There are eight major inhabited islands: Tenerife, Gran Canaria, Fuerteventura, La Gomera, El Hierro, La Palma, Lanzarote, and the tiny La Graciosa.
-The islands are an autonomous community of Spain, which means that passport and/or visa requirements are the same.
+The autonomous community is part of Spain, which means that passport and/or visa requirements are the same.
 Before booking your trip to the Canary Islands, make sure you are up to date on any current COVID-related restrictions, which can change at short notice.

 With such a big choice of islands, we will show you which is the best according to your interests and abilities and provide insight on the climate, the best time to visit, and how to get around the islands, followed by a few practical tips to make your vacation a success.

 The Canaries have three international airports: Tenerife North and Tenerife South, which are both located in Tenerife’s capital city, Santa Cruz de Tenerife, and Gran Canaria.
 Other islands with domestic airports are Lanzarote and La Palma.
 Practically anywhere in Europe can be reached in 5 hours or less.

 The official language is Spanish, but English is widely understood, so you’ll have no problem.
 In addition, there is the local dialect.
 Here are two words that differ from Spanish that may be useful: guagua for bus and papa for potatoes.
 Yes, potatoes are a staple in Canarian cuisine!